ganeti/ganeti/doc/devnotes.rst

 Under Debian Wheezy or later, these can be installed (on top of the required ones from the quick install document) via::

-  $ apt-get install libghc-quickcheck2-dev libghc-hunit-dev \
+  $ apt install libghc-quickcheck2-dev libghc-hunit-dev \
         libghc-test-framework-dev \
         libghc-test-framework-quickcheck2-dev \
         libghc-test-framework-hunit-dev \